kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 ### §26.23   Extended limit of validity.

-\(a\) *Applicability.* Any person may apply to extend a limit of validity of the engineering data that supports the structural maintenance program (hereafter referred to as LOV) approved under §25.571 of this subchapter, §26.21, or this section.
+\(a\) *Applicability.* Any person may apply to extend a limit of validity of the engineering data that supports the structural maintenance program (hereafter referred to as LOV) approved under [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.571   Damage—tolerance and fatigue evaluation of structure.|§25.571]] of this subchapter, [[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.21   Limit of validity.|§26.21]], or this section.
 Extending an LOV is a major design change.
 The applicant must comply with the relevant provisions of subparts D or E of part 21 of this subchapter and paragraph (b) of this section.

 \(b\) *Extended limit of validity.* Each person applying for an extended LOV must comply with the following requirements: